Yes, the IRS wants you to report stolen items – unless you return them

 When it comes to reporting stolen property, you’ll need to report the item’s (or items’) fair market value – unless you return the item in the same year.

-The guideline is sometimes referred to as “the Al Capone rule,” Mark Steber, Chief Tax Information Officer at Jackson Hewitt, tells Nexstar.
+The guideline is sometimes referred to as “the Al Capone rule,” said Mark Steber, chief tax information officer at Jackson Hewitt.

 In the 1930s, the infamous gangster from Chicago was charged with tax evasion because, according to authorities, he wasn’t paying taxes on the income he was earning from the mob activities he was orchestrating.
 Capone was ultimately convicted on charges of tax evasion and prohibition and spent seven years in federal prisons.